Community groups have welcomed the prospect of new Isle of Wight Council support as the cost of living crisis continues to "bite so hard for so many".

 The HSF is a Department for Work and Pensions' scheme which was further extended at the beginning of last month.

-The most recent 2019 Indices of Deprivation, a measure of relative hardship across England, found the Isle of Wight to be in the bottom quarter of local authorities in terms of income deprivation.
+The most recent 2019 Indices of Deprivation, a measure of relative hardship across England, found the Isle of Wight to be in the bottom quarter of local authority areas in terms of income deprivation.

 Pan Together is a charity that supports residents in East Newport which includes the Island's most disadvantaged area.